-- Reform of coordination by integrating all certification and accreditation activities;
+- Reformed coordination by integrating all certification and accreditation processes;

-- Deployment of improvement priorities following HAS certification observations and based on care quality and safety indicators;
+- Deployment of improvement opportunities in response to HAS (French National Authority for Health) certification and IQSS (care quality and safety indicators)

-- Support for the ambitions set forth in the medico-scientific project, at the heart of the centre’s strategy;
+- Support for the ambitions outlined in the medical and scientific project, at the heart of the centre’s strategy;

-- Optimisation of tools and organisation in quality and risk management;
+- Optimisation of quality and risk management tools and organisation;

-- Pursuit of acculturation and empowerment of all professionals involved;
+- Continuation of cultural integration and empowerment of all involved persons;

-- Close collaboration with users via reinforced integration of strategic processes towards care quality and safety;
+- Increased collaboration with users via reinforced integration of strategic processes in the field of care quality and safety;

 Our quality strategy